• Home

 ….voila!
 No more side light passing through the space between the wall and the drape.
 The view from the side of the drape looks much better.

-Variation: If you have a pretty pole style rod bracket, you can simply take the last curtain ring and place it over the bracket before putting the rod into the bracket.
-1.2.3… easy.
 When the rod is placed back into the bracket it will curve around the rod and will close up the gap.
 The only problem with this method is if the bracket is long, the ring may move up towards the rod and won’t be as effective as the screw eye.

-Tip #2: Use Drapery Wands
+2. Use Drapery Wands

 Drapery baton or curtain wand